Freeseer/freeseer/source/contribute/developers/styleguide.rst

 Long methods are sometimes appropriate, so no hard limit is placed on method length.
 However, if a method exceeds 40 lines or so, think about whether it can be broken up without harming the structure of the program.

+.. rubric:: Write Descriptive Docstrings

+Comments should be descriptive ("Opens the file") rather than imperative ("Open the file").
+The comment *describes* the method, function, or class, it does not tell it what to do.